bolav/fuse-example-using-syncano/README.md

 # Using Syncano with Fuse Example
-Example project which is a rewrite of "[Using Syncano with Fuse Example](https://github.com/yupferris/fuse-example-using-parse)".
+Example project which is a rewrite of "[Using Parse with Fuse Example](https://github.com/yupferris/fuse-example-using-parse)".
 This is a super simple app using [Syncano](https://www.syncano.io) as a backend service, where anyone can simply post text, and anyone else can see that text.
 All relevant code is in the `MainView.ux` file.

 ## Setup
 You'll need to use your own Syncano app backend with this example.
 Insert your app's Application ID and instance name into the `api-keys.js` file: